alukosdev/ccsp/index/terminology.md

 :::info
 The difference between a jump server and a bastion host is that a jump server is intended to breach the gap between two security zones and have a gateway to obtain access to something inside of the other security zone.
 A bastion host is outside of your security zone and will require additional security considerations.
 :::

+==- Business Continuity (BC)
+Business continuity efforts are concerned with maintaining (or "continuing") critical operations during any interruption in service.

+Business continuity is defined as the capability of the organization to "continue" delivery of products or services at acceptable predefined levels following a disruptive incident.
+It focuses primarily on the continuity of business processes (as opposed to technical processes).
+==- Business Continuity Management (BCM)
+Business continuity management is the process by which risks and threats are actively reviewed and managed at set intervals as part of the overall risk management process.

+BCM is defined as a holistic management process that identifies potential threats to an organization and the impacts to business operations those threats, if realized, might cause.

+It provides a framework for building organizational resilience with the capability of an effective response that safeguards the interests of its key stakeholders, reputation, brand, and value-creating activities.
+==- Business Continuity Plan (BCP)
+The business continuity plan allows a business to plan what it needs to do to ensure that its key products and services *continue to be delivered* in case of a disaster.

+Business continuity plans typically outline how to maintain or "continue" business operations back to the point of permanent operations.
+It allows an enterprise to plan what is necessary to ensure that its key products and services will "continue" to be available in the event of a disaster, and that disruption to the business is minimized as much as possible.
+==-

+!!!
+The BCP is *not* critical to the continuation of services in the event of a business interruption.
+BC, however, *is*.
+The BCP is drafted to support BC.
+!!!
+==-

 ### C